iotaledger/bee-rfcs/text/0000-bee-network/0000-bee-network.md

 ### TcpWorker

-This worker is responsible for accepting incoming TCP connection requests from other peers.
+This worker is responsible for accepting incoming TCP connection requests from other endpoints.
 Once a connection is established two additional asynchronous tasks are spawned that respectively handle incoming and outgoing messages.

-Note: connection attempts from unknown IP addresses (i.e. not part of the static peer list) will be rejected.
+Note: connection attempts from unknown IP addresses (i.e. not part of the static whitelist) will be rejected.

 ## Shutdown